 One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.wtamu.edu/

 The currently relevant online services differ in terms of business models from both traditional TV and from each other.
 In terms of business models, advertised-financed streaming services (AVoD; e.g., YouTube) can be distinguished from paid-for (by users) streaming services (PVoD; e.g., Netflix) (Lindstädt-Dreusicke & Budzinski 2020).
 It is possible that streaming services mix these